mehrvarz/rtcchat/README.md

 Run precompiled executable
 --------------------------

-No special environment needs to be installed.
-The precompiled executable is fully selfcontained.
+No specific runtimes needs to be installed.
+The precompiled executables are 100% selfcontained.

 	mkdir rtcchat
 	cd rtcchat